aws-samples/serverless-patterns/eventbridge-schedule-to-cloudwatch-alarm-terraform/README.md

-# AWS Service 1 to AWS Service 2
+# EventBridge Scheduler for CloudWatch Alarm

-This pattern will create two EventBridge Scheduler schedules to enable and disable the action of a CloudWatch alarm in a specific period.
+This pattern will create two Amazon EventBridge Scheduler schedules to enable and disable the action of a Amazon CloudWatch alarm in a specific period.
 This example will enable the alarm at 08:00 and disable it at 17:00 in the US/Eastern timezone.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-schedule-to-cloudwatch-alarm-terraform.